hoywu/autosnap-script/README.md

 ### `./autosnap.sh mount`

-mount `@.snapshots` subvolume to `/.snapshots` and exit.
+Mount `@.snapshots` subvolume to `/.snapshots` and exit.
 Do not automatically unmount the snapshots subvolume so that the user can manually inspect it.

 ### `./autosnap.sh mount 2023-09-30/@09-00`

-Restore to specified snapshot.
+Restore to a specified snapshot.

 Check if the snapshot specified in the argument exists.
-If it does, modify the mount options in the Systemd-boot config file (`/boot/loader/entries/arch.conf`) so that the snapshot will be mounted on the next reboot.
+If it does, create a backup (e.g. `/boot/loader/entries/arch.conf.202309301800.bak`) and then modify the mount options in the Systemd-boot config file (`/boot/loader/entries/arch.conf`) so that the snapshot will be mounted on the next reboot.

 You can change the following variables at the beginning of the script.